 Defining the future connected mobility solutions

 The 5GAA Working Groups develop the frameworks, practical aspects, required standards, and business cases for 5G and the future application of connected mobility solutions.
-5GAA has five Working Groups on:
+5GAA has seven Working Groups on:

 Use Cases and Technical Requirements

 Define end-to-end view on use cases and derive technical requirements and performance indicators for the certification of connected mobility solutions (e.g. on communication architecture, radio protocols, radio parameters, frequency spectra and carrier aggregation combinations).
 Ensure interoperability for V2X and other affected technologies.

 System Architecture and Solution Development